 Braga Street was a famous promenade back in the 1920s.
-There were a lot of shops, fancy boutique, and a theater.
+There were a lot of shops, a fancy boutique, and a theater.
 A shopping center for Dutch high society during the colonial era, Braga street was also the center of culture and arts.

 Fast forward to today, Braga street still maintains its status as a cultural hub of Bandung.
-The difference is that the street now welcomes all kind of visitors indiscriminately.
+The difference is that the street now welcomes all kinds of visitors indiscriminately.
 Lined up along the street are restaurants, shops, and artsy cafes.
 Some are modern and elegant, although in some ways, attempt to appear vintage.

 Braga Street Restaurant & Cafe

 Some establishments are from the 1920s and still stubbornly preserve its old way of running a business, refusing credit cards, or offering no WiFi.
 However, all buildings remain intact, preserving its original colonial architecture.

 Braga Street is a gate of Bandung’s past and present.
 It’s romantic, melancholy, perhaps a bit glum.
 Vintage-style park benches and street lamps adorn the pedestrian.
 Vehicles come and go, racing toward today’s busyness, seemingly unfazed by yesterday’s history.
 Grab a seat at one of the alfresco cafés to immerse the nostalgic feeling one’s sure will experience here.

 Established in 1920, Braga Permai is one of the oldest restaurants in town.
 Long before it was called Braga Permai, it is a colonial-era restaurant called Maison Bogarijen.
 Braga Permai’s menu features a broad range of dishes from Dutch to Chinese food.

 Most notably are dishes from Braga Heritage Menu, which includes colonial classic such as Huzarensla (dutch meat and potato salad) and Bitter Ballen ( a meatball snack).
 Indonesian food is the customers’ favorite.
 Order oxtail soup or rice cake curry Lontong Kari from the Braga Choice Menu.

 For dessert, sample their legendary rum raisin ice cream.
 Braga Permai also offers liquor on their menu.
 While waiting for the food to come, kill time by admiring the restaurant’s colonial decor.